Having fast and reliable Wi-Fi coverage in the house and maybe in the garden and out buildings is becoming more and more important.

 Traditional WI-Fi networks use a central access point to connect the wireless nodes together and to the Internet.

-You can extend the traditional network using Wi-Fi extenders, cables or home plug adaptors.
-See extending a home network.
+Dead zones and slow connections can be overcome by extending the network using Wi-Fi extenders, cables or home plug adaptors.
+See extending a home network. for more details.

-Wi-Fi mesh kits from Google, BT, Amazon make creating a large extended network very simple and don’t involve cables.
+Wi-Fi mesh kits from Google, BT, Amazon etc make creating a large extended network very simple and usually don’t involve using cables.

-They comprise 2 or more Wi-Fi nodes that work together to offer a single Wi-Fi network, and devices can hop seamlessly across it as they move within the network.
+They comprise 2 or more Wi-Fi nodes that work together to offer a single Wi-Fi network (one SSID), and devices can hop seamlessly across the nodes as they move within the network.

-There seems to be two approaches to these systems.
+There seems to be two design approaches to these systems.